-Our fiberglass fenders for 1996-2002 Toyota 4Runner are handcrafted right here in America to ensure the kind of quality, durability, and craftsmanship you’ve come to expect from Advanced Fiberglass Concepts.
+Our aftermarket replacement fenders for 1996-2002 Toyota 4Runners are handcrafted right here in America to ensure the kind of quality, durability, and craftsmanship you’ve come to expect from Advanced Fiberglass Concepts.
 Each 4Runner fiberglass fender is made specifically for your model and year and designed for a seamless transition between the factory panels and our aftermarket body panels.

 INSTALLATION INSTRUCTIONS - FENDERS

 All of our products are fairly easy to install.
 You will need a few hand tools and a few hours of time, depending on the products you have purchased.
 Also, you will reuse most of your stock hardware during this installation—it is typical to have a few screws and bolts left over, however.
 Advanced Fiberglass Concepts LLC does recommend that a professional install for a seamless fit install these products.

 Tools required for most install:

 Drill and drill bits

 Step 1: Open hood and remove bolts holding the fender down under the hood, behind the doors, under the door areas, and behind the bumper.

 (Note: not all trucks have bolts located in all the areas mentioned above)

 Step 2: Remove plastic liner from fender, marker lights, and headlights.

 Step 3: Remove steel fender by skinning the exterior fender from the inner shell from truck once all the bolts have been removed.